 - 3Put 220.127.116.11 to assign the DNS server.Go to the ipv4 and DNS server settings to apply changes.

 - 4You can now change the MAC address for the virtual network.Advertisement

 How to spoof using Realtek driver?

-I am using Realtek wireless driver but there is no option for network address in advanced section, how to solve it?
-I have tried: Tried to change the network address in wireless driver, but there is no option for it, and even tried spoofing through Regedit.
+I am using Realtek wireless driver but there is no option for the network address in the advanced section, how to solve it?
+I have tried: Tried to change the network address in the wireless driver, but there is no option for it, and even tried spoofing through Regedit.
 I think it was caused by: Do not know about it

 Update your Windows OS.
 This was a bug with the Realtek drivers and adapters.
 You can also try updating your Realtek to see if the option appears for you to change the MAC address within Windows.